 Chipped or Cracked Teeth

 A chipped tooth is one of the most common forms of dental injury.
-Small chips may only affect the outer enamel layer, though larger chips or cracks may extend deeper into the tooth structure, potentially reaching the dentine or even the pulp.
-If you are wondering whether a damaged tooth can be preserved, our article on whether a broken tooth can be saved explores the options in detail.
+Small chips may only affect the outer enamel layer and might not cause immediate pain, though they can leave sharp edges that irritate the tongue or cheek.
+Larger chips or cracks may extend deeper into the tooth structure, potentially reaching the dentine or even the pulp (the inner tissue containing nerves and blood vessels), which can cause significant sensitivity or discomfort.

 Loosened or Displaced Teeth

 An impact to the mouth can push a tooth out of its normal position.
 The tooth may be pushed inward, outward, or to one side.
-This type of injury, known as a luxation, requires prompt professional assessment.
+In some cases, the tooth may feel noticeably loose.
+This type of injury, known as a luxation, requires prompt professional assessment because the supporting bone and ligaments around the tooth may also be affected.

 Knocked-Out Teeth (Avulsion)